georgep5/Jekyll-for-Job-Market/README.md

 1. Go to your repository's "Settings" tab.
 2. Click on "Pages" in the left sidebar.
-3. Under "Source", select the branch you want to deploy (usually "main" or "master").
+3. Under "**Source**", leave the option "Deploy from a branch" in place.
+Below that, under "**Branch**" select the branch you want to deploy (usually "main" or "master").
-4. Select "/(root)" for the folder.
+4. Leave "/(root)" for the folder.
 5. Click "Save".
+6. Go back to your repo's "Code" tab.
+On the right-side, find "**About**" and click the setting gear wheel next to it.
+7. Check the box next to "**Use your GitHub Pages website**" which should immediately update the Website field to your "https://[yourgithubusername].github.io/[your-repo-name]/".
+8. Click "Save changes".
-6. Wait a few minutes for your site to be published.
+9. Wait a few minutes for your site to be published.
+10. Right-click the link now for your profile and open it in a new tab.

+Now, every time you click "Commit changes" and commit directly to the master branch, you should be able to see your updates happen on your profile.
+You will need to hit refresh, and you may need to wait for a moment, even up to a few minutes.

+Hopefully, by following this guide, we limit any issues with page build.
+However, if your changes are not showing up, make sure to look at your code page and scroll down to **Deployments**.
+If you see a 🟢 (green circle) with a checkmark, then github-pages has been successful.
+If you see a 🟠 (orange/yellow circle), it is still building and deploying.
+If you see a red ❌, you will need to troubleshoot the deployment.
+Search for answers online, in the GitHub forums/documentation, or consulting with an AI like Claude.

 ### Step 5: Update index.md